imd8594/GroupMeGame/README.md

 How to use:
-  Install GroupyAPI (Instructions at http://groupy.readthedocs.org/en/master/pages/installation.html) Create your bot at https://dev.groupme.com/bots Insert groupid and botname into groupme_tictactoe.py Run
+  Install GroupyAPI (Instructions at http://groupy.readthedocs.org/en/master/pages/installation.html) Create your bot at https://dev.groupme.com/bots Insert groupid and bot_name into groupme_tictactoe.py Run